itanex/ng-node-lessons/lesson11/readme.md

 > **For the purpose of this lesson**
 >
-> HTTP will not be used.
+> HTTPS will not be used.
 The lesson will focus on the practices that need to take place in code.

 ## NodeJS Modules